 I also note that my assumptions depart slightly from Grano & Lasnik's proposal.
 For Grano & Lasnik, what determines whether a C becomes a phase head or not is whether T has unvalued phi-features or not.
-My assumptions are also different from Barros & Frank's proposal, where the discourse properties of a subject, mediated by a functional head Shift (Frascarelli 2007, Frascarelli & Hinterhölzl 2007), determine whether Shift's clausal complement is a phase or not.
-Despite their technical differences, both Grano & Lasnik's and Barros & Frank's proposals assume that whether a clause is a phase or not ultimately depends on a functional head.
+My assumptions are also different from Barros & Frank's proposal, where the discourse properties of a subject, mediated by a functional head Shift (Frascarelli 2007, Frascarelli & Hinterhölzl 2007), determine whether CP is a phase or not.
+Despite their technical differences, both Grano & Lasnik's and Barros & Frank's proposals assume that whether CP is a phase or not ultimately depends on a functional head in C's c-command domain.
 In contrast, my assumptions in (6) simply entail that whether CP is a phase or not depends directly on the features on its head C.